stuffedwombat/stuffedwombat.github.io/qa.md

 ### I love what you're doing and very curious about your process, (estimated) dev time / project, and how do you think something will work or not
 Thanks!

-My "process" is always changing, but I'd roughly describe it as "highly iterative dirtbag development" where I don't really care about clean code or appealing visuals for a loooong time while I make prototypes and ponder philosophical implications before, after a few fitful starts & stops, I snap into full production mode and end up cutting a lot of features in order to finish for the final, hard deadline.
+My "process" is always changing, but I'd roughly describe it as "highly iterative dirtbag development" where I don't really care about clean code or appealing visuals for a loooong time.
+Instead I make many prototypes and ponder philosophical implications.
+Then, after a few fitful starts & stops, I snap into full production mode.
+This is a period of very regular and rythmic work, where I slowly churn out the actual game.
+I tend to loose track of time while doing that and am then surprised by the deadline, triggering a final revision of the project.
+What do I really need?
+Usually, lots of stuff gets cut at the last moment, creating a lot of loose ends that then connect in surprising new ways.
+The joy of those cool connections then pushes me to actually wrap up development.

 I tend to radically misjudge how long projects will take.
 I wanted to finish qomp in 3 months, but it took 4 years.
 Producer was planned to take 5 months or so and it ended up taking 1 1/2 years.
 Mosa Lina was supposed to be done in a single month but it took 7 or 8 months to release and is still receiving updates.